 In the last year’s April 2019, Novak officially announced on Facebook that he has joined Ultimate software as the brand ambassador, but he did not explain much about the deal’s duration and financial terms while announcing.
 The logo of Ultimate software appeared first time on Novak’s sleeve in the Australian Open 2019.

 Lacoste did not put a clean shirt in their contract with Nole to avoid other brands appearing with theirs.
-Nike also tends to do the same with their brand ambassadors.
+Nike also tends to do the same with its brand ambassadors.

 Previous Sponsors of Novak Djokovic